apigee/api-platform-samples/learn-edge/apikey-security/README.md

 * In a browser, hit http://mocktarget.apigee.net/help to see what else the service can do.
 * Change the VerifyAPIKey policy so that it looks for the API key in a different query parameter.
 Change it so it looks for the key in a header. **Hint:** Go to the Edge documentation for this policy to see how to use headers instead of query parameters for the key.
 It's a very simple change.

+### Next step

+The next proxy, [fault-handling-1](../fault-handling-1/README.md), shows you how to handle errors and return custom error messages.

 ### Ask the community

 [![alt text](../../images/apigee-community.png "Apigee Community is a great place to ask questions and find answers about developing API proxies. ")](https://community.apigee.com?via=github)